VladimirK2/kzm-tools/tafcj-doc.md

 ## Script elements

+### Commands

+Commands are case-sensitive.
+Each command should occupy one line; command options follow on next line(s) with left offset at least 1 space or tab.

+### Labels

+Labels start with a colon.

+    # next line is a label
+    :START

 ### Comments

 A line starting with '#' is a comment.

-### Registers (or macros)
+### Variables

-Similar to variables but can be used anywhere - separately or as a part of other expression (except in commands and labels).
+Can be used anywhere - separately or as a part of other expression (except commands and labels).
 Any names can be used; it's recommended to enclose names in curly brackets (though other syntax can be chosen).
-Macro names should always be surrounded by non-alpha/digit symbols, e.g. {} or //.
+Variable names should always be surrounded by non-alpha/digit symbols, e.g. {} or //.

     # assign
     move